BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **How Long Does It Take To Write A Novel?**

+So my goal is to create a novel length book detailing my daily struggle with distractions in 10 minute sessions every other day.
+For the purposes of this exercise I’m treating novel length as 80,000 words.
+I’ve just checked and so far I have clocked up 12,700 words over 56 articles.

+So 171 more articles at a rate of 1 every two days should take just a little less than a year from the time I am writing this.

+This is interesting because writing an actual novel is something that I've already dismissed as too big a project to undertake.
+There's also the facts that it requires a lot more talent than I possess and the prospects of making any money from it are exceedingly remote.
+And of course there's a lot more to writing a novel than just putting in the hours of typing.
+But the fact that the actual drafting can conceivably be done in a couple of years with all the other committments of a normal life is quite intriguing.

 #### **Is Getting Up Early Worth It?**

 I’ve woken up early this morning as I am having a break in a rather nice hotel on the south coast of England.
 I’d hoped to see the sunrise - which happens before 5 at this time of year - but the sky was too cloudy.
 I settled on reading the paper instead.
 I’m a bit of an early riser very generally.
 I have been since I did a paper round as a teenager.
 I susbsequently discovered from reading William Cobbett that this is a virtuous thing to be.
 That was good news as I didn’t have much else to fell virtuous about.